-Although natural gas burns cleaner, emitting lower levels of carbon dioxide than oil or coal, producing it through fracking (and conventional drilling) has a negative impact on the environment, particularly on water.
-Millions of gallons of water have to be trucked in to fracture the shale in each well, in some communities diverting water from other uses.
-The chemicals, some of them hazardous, that are mixed with water and injected into wells can be released through spills, leaks, or badly constructed wells.
-After a site is fractured, drillers remove the wastewater, which then must be treated and either disposed of or reused.
-The industry practice of temporarily storing wastewater in open pits prompted concerns that harmful chemicals could find their way into freshwater aquifers.
-A Duke University study found elevated radium levels in wastewater that was discharged from a treatment plant in western Pennsylvania.
+Although natural gas burns cleaner, emitting less carbon dioxide than oil or coal, producing it can negatively impact the environment in a number of ways.
+Water supply is one, as millions of gallons of water have to be trucked in to each well, sometimes diverting water from other uses.
+The often hazardous chemicals in use can be released through spills, leaks, or badly constructed wells.
+After a site is fractured, the resulting wastewater must then be treated and either disposed of or reused.
+The industry practice of temporarily storing wastewater in open pits has prompted concerns about the contamination of freshwater aquifers, while a Duke University study (PDF) found elevated levels of radium, bromide, and other contaminants in wastewater released into local streams from a treatment plant in western Pennsylvania.

 How is the government regulating fracking?

-"State level regulation can be quite sensible," says Levi, given the various geologies and community attitudes that need to be considered in an industry that spans dozens of states.
+"State-level regulation can be quite sensible," says CFR's Levi, given the diverse geologies and community attitudes that need to be considered.
 "But there is a question of whether there is an important federal overlay that's needed.
 I think there should be, for the industry's own good, because bad news in one state is going to migrate to others and affect prospects elsewhere."
-Common federal rules, in theory, can help companies transfer rigs and procedures across the country more efficiently, Levi says.
+Common federal rules, in theory, can help companies to transfer rigs and procedures across the country more efficiently, Levi says.

 Are other countries exploring hydraulic fracturing?